 As part of broader efforts to foster system-wide coherence, the Secretary-General established an Inter-Agency Security Sector Reform Task Force in 2007 to promote an integrated, holistic United Nations approach to security sector reform.
 Its core functions are: developing sector-wide guidance; leading regional partnerships for security sector reform; maintaining policy dialogue and consultations with Member States and maintaining a United Nations roster of security sector reform experts.

-The Inter-Agency SSR Task Force is co-chaired by the Department of Peacekeeping Operations and the United Nations Development Programme and consists of 14 UN entities addressing different dimensions of security sector reform processes in a complementary manner.
+The Inter-Agency SSR Task Force is co-chaired by the Department of Peace Operations and the United Nations Development Programme and consists of 14 UN entities addressing different dimensions of security sector reform processes in a complementary manner.
 Achievements of the Task Force include the Integrated Technical Guidance Notes to assist security sector reform practitioners and promote a better understanding of security sector reform; conducting assessments and programmes as One UN and the establishment of the roster of experts.

 Building coalitions: the regional dimension of security sector reform